pandabuilder/pandachaika/docs/DOCKER.md

 ## Start Container

-The following command will start the backend, using the 3 specified folders, from which /config should contain the settings.yaml file.
+The following command will start the backend, using the three specified folders, from which /config should contain the settings.yaml file.
 You can create this file copying default.yaml and editing as needed.

-This way of running, will only run the backend (no database, no reverse proxy).
+This way of running will only run the backend (no database, no reverse proxy).
 Only recommended for development.

 Note: it is mandatory to map a local directory/volume to the container /config path, since this path must contain the settings.yaml file.
 This file configures the entire application (database, paths, etc.).

-Should also at least map 2 extra directories to use as the media and static folder.
+Should also at least map two extra directories to use as the media and static folder.

 To ensure the folders are writeable, change the user to match the UID+GUID of the host that has write permissions for the config and media folders.
 ```bash